• Skip to main content

 Going one step further, if we consider the translation of Health & Safety guidelines or protocols the end result must be 100% accurate in order not to put lives at risk.
 Using AI for that purpose would be risky business, and the human translator using his expert knowledge will continue to play a key role – for quite some time yet.

-Creativity always inspires
+Creativity inspires

 Creativity and uniqueness are essential in conveying your brand messages to your audience.
 A machine will always be a machine, and during its mechanical translation process it will likely strip that uniqueness away, leading to bland and uniform translations that won’t capture the new audience the way the original message did.